Kamalini Mukherji: Discography

-Mukherji’s first individual Rabindra Sangeet music album, Eshechho Prem (এসেছ প্রেম) was released by HMV Saregama in 2010, which was followed by 7 more albums with the same label.
-In 2016 HMV Saregama released a compilation album Best of Kamalini Mukherjee.
+Mukherji's first individual Rabindra Sangeet music album, Eshechho Prem (এসেছ প্রেম) was released by Saregama in 2010, which was followed by 7 more albums with the same label.
+In 2016 Saregama released a compilation album Best of Kamalini Mukherjee.

 Reviews

 Mukherji has been critically appreciated both for her rendition of traditional Rabindra Sangeet as well as for her more interpretative work in the genre.

 Reviewing one of her earliest concerts, organized by Dakshinee in May 2006, The Telegraph wrote:Recital of the day came from Kamalini Mukhopadhyay.
 Here is one young soprano who has lived up to the great expectations of early years.
 Her Ki ragini bajale (কী রাগিণী বাজালে) came at the end of the Prem segment.
 Soaked in the ambiguous melancholy of Kanada, she embellished the number with undulating glides alternating with brisk melodic phrases.In September 2007, The Telegraph praised her performance at another Dakshinee concert, writing "Yet a musical and humane understanding of the whole life and shape of a song came unmistakably through in the controlled devastation of Kamalini Mukherjee’s Tori amar hothat dubey jai (তরী আমার হঠাৎ ডুবে যায়)".

-Mukherji’s 2009 debut solo concert was also positively reviewed.
-The Telegraph wrote: [T]he most remarkable element of her gayaki is the precise and powerful scansion — never an inadvertent splitting of a word, or a breather in the wrong place —- that puts her in the tiny club of cerebral Rabindrasangeet singers.Reviewing the same concert, The Statesman wrote "Kamalini Mukherji holds in her singing a promise to succeed in popularizing Rabindranath Tagore’s song among the present generation", while Anandabazar Patrika praised her arrangement of Tagore’s Devotional Songs and Love Songs, and the way that she was able to draw out diverse moods such as happiness, wonderment, separation, and earnestness.
+Mukherji's 2009 debut solo concert was also positively reviewed.
+The Telegraph wrote: [T]he most remarkable element of her gayaki is the precise and powerful scansion — never an inadvertent splitting of a word, or a breather in the wrong place —- that puts her in the tiny club of cerebral Rabindrasangeet singers.Reviewing the same concert, The Statesman wrote "Kamalini Mukherji holds in her singing a promise to succeed in popularizing Rabindranath Tagore’s song among the present generation", while Anandabazar Patrika praised her arrangement of Tagore's Devotional Songs and Love Songs, and the way that she was able to draw out diverse moods such as happiness, wonderment, separation, and earnestness.